 Australia Post offers postal money orders in Australian dollars only.
 Please refer to the Australia Post website for further information regarding money orders.
 Payments made or received in Australian dollars are subject to the current official exchange rate which is subject to change without notice.

 Personal or company checks will not be accepted.

 Please note that the Consulates cannot accept U.S. dollar bank checks from the National Australia Bank (NAB), Suncorp or Deutsche Bank.
 Please note that our inability to accept U.S. dollar checks from these institutions is due exclusively to processing delays and no other reason.

 Credit Card payments are accepted at all consulates general.

 EFTPOS is not available.

-Nonimmigrant and immigrant visa application fees for certain visa categories will change on September 12, 2014.
+Non-Immigrant and Immigrant Visa application fees for certain visa categories changed on September 12, 2014.
 All visa applicants must pay the fee amounts in effect on the day they pay, with the exception of Immigrant Visa application processing fees paid domestically to the National Visa Center (NVC), which will be effective as of the date of billing.
-For more information please click here.